marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

   .. index:: pragma, longcall

-  Apply the :gcc-attr:`longcall` attribute to all subsequent function declarations.
+  Apply the :powerpc-fn-attr:`longcall` attribute to all subsequent function declarations.

 ``longcall (0)``
-  Do not apply the :gcc-attr:`longcall` attribute to subsequent function declarations.
+  Do not apply the :powerpc-fn-attr:`longcall` attribute to subsequent function declarations.

 ..
 Describe h8300 pragmas here.